sbstjn/jwkserve/README.md

 ### Docker Compose

-I've found Docker Compose makes it even easier to use `jwkserve` in your development environment:
+Docker Compose makes it straightforward to use `jwkserve` in your development environment:

 ```yaml
 services: